seerhein-lab/micgwaf/micgwaf-core/src/docs/parsingGenerating.md

 </table>

 If HTML text is encountered which does not fit into the above categories, a PartListComponent is created.
-There are other elements in the m namespace which do not get translated into own components.
-These are: TODO

 The following attributes in the m namespace do not create a component on their own, but define the behavior of a component or the handling of the component in the parent component: